Falin-Kvitsinsky Doctrine: Impact and Influence on the Ukraine–Russia War

-Following the 2022 Russian invasion of Ukraine, Russia has halted gas supplies to Bulgaria, Poland and Netherlands for not paying in roubles to shield the country from sanctions.
+Russia believed that energy dependence by Ukraine's European neighbors would prevent aid and support to Ukraine.
+However, countries such as Belarus, Estonia, Latvia, Lithuania and Poland were able to diversify the sources of their natural gas supplies quicker than expected after the conflict began in 2022.
+Following the 2022 Russian invasion of Ukraine, Russia halted gas supplies to Bulgaria, Poland and the Netherlands for not paying in rubles to shield the country from Western sanctions.
 Similarly, following Finland's application to join NATO, Russia stopped providing natural gas to the country.
 Russia has also reduced gas exports to Germany and Italy without offering an explanation.